karthikpuranik11/pcd_switch_compiler/README.md

     * `lex.yy.c`
     * `y.tab.c`
     * `y.tab.h`

-3.Give permissions to the `exe.sh` file if you get the message `exe.sh permission denied`:
+3. Give permissions to the `exe.sh` file if you get the message `exe.sh permission denied`:

     ```>>> chmod +x ./exe.sh ```

-3. Run the parser and give it as input one of the files:
+4. Run the parser and give it as input one of the files:

     ```>>> a.exe < input.txt```